Israel-Fol7/SQLProject/README.md

 # Layoffs Dataset — Data Cleaning (SQL)

-A SQL project that takes a raw, messy dataset of global company layoffs and transforms it into a clean, standardized, analysis-ready table — using MySQL.
+A SQL project that takes a raw, messy dataset of global company layoffs and transforms it into a clean, standardized, analysis-ready table and using MySQL.

 ![MySQL](https://img.shields.io/badge/MySQL-4479A1?style=flat&logo=mysql&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-CC2927?style=flat)